 It is easy to take cheap shots at the styling of the Triumph TR7, but alongside the Leyland Princess, it certainly showed that BLMC were keen on producing interestingly styled – bold – designs.
 It is just a shame that other factors conspired to play against the success of these cars before they had a chance to establish themselves on the market.

 Inevitably, because of the passing resemblance between the two cars, the Triumph TR7 and Fiat X1/9 would end up being compared – and a year after the launch of the TR7 in this country, Autocar magazine did just that.
-What interestingly came from this article were not so much the relative merits of both cars, but what the public at large thought of them (forgive some of the imagery, it was 1977!).
+What interestingly came from this article were not so much the relative merits of both cars, but what the public at large thought of them.

 ‘…The acid test, we took the Fiat and the TR7 to the Red Lion in Mayfair.
 A lunchtime hangout for advertising executives and director’s secretaries, we realised that its verdict would be the final one.
 Which one would he/she rather go home/be taken home in?
 That white TR7 or the green X1/9?